rakyll/opencensus-grpc-demo/README.md

 Now the server is listening...
 Time to start sending some RPCs.

-Let's take a look at the client first, client/main.go.
+Let's take a look at the client first, see client/main.go source code.

 You can see we set a Prometheus exporter for stats and a Stackdriver Tracing exporter for the traces.